vishnuas22/MasterX/test_result.md

       - working: false
         agent: "testing"
         comment: "All Personal Learning Assistant endpoints are failing in the tests.
 The create learning goal, add learning memory, get user memories, get personalized recommendations, and get learning insights endpoints all return errors.
 This appears to be related to the MongoDB data mapping issue with the '_id' field that was previously identified."
+      - working: false
+        agent: "testing"
+        comment: "Personal Learning Assistant endpoints are still failing.
+The create learning goal endpoint returns a 200 response but doesn't contain the expected 'goal_id' field.
+This is likely due to the MongoDB data mapping issue with the '_id' field.
+The LearningGoal.from_dict() method in personal_learning_assistant.py removes the '_id' field but doesn't properly handle the conversion from MongoDB ObjectID to string for the goal_id field."

+  - task: "API Endpoints with /api Prefix"
+    implemented: true
+    working: true
+    file: "server.py"
+    stuck_count: 0
+    priority: "high"
+    needs_retesting: false
+    status_history:
+      - working: true
+        agent: "testing"
+        comment: "Verified all API endpoints are properly accessible with /api prefix.
+All endpoints are correctly routed through the api_router with prefix='/api' which ensures proper routing through Kubernetes ingress."

+  - task: "Groq AI Service Integration"
+    implemented: true
+    working: true
+    file: "ai_service.py"
+    stuck_count: 0
+    priority: "high"
+    needs_retesting: false
+    status_history:
+      - working: true
+        agent: "testing"
+        comment: "Verified Groq AI service integration is working correctly.
+The DeepSeek R1 model is properly initialized and responding to requests.
+The API key is loaded correctly from the environment variables."
+      - working: true
+        agent: "testing"
+        comment: "Groq API integration is working correctly.
+The system correctly falls back to 'deepseek-r1-distill-llama-70b' when 'deepseek-r1' is not available.
+There are some rate limit errors in the logs, but these are expected with the free tier of the Groq API."

 ## frontend:
   - task: "React App Structure and Routing"